 How many times have you associated relaxation with being lazy?
-Human beings tend to feel guilty when they don’t fill every instant of their day with something ‘productive’.
+Human beings tend to feel guilty when relaxing since it seems they don’t fill every instant of their day with something ‘productive’.

 This happens because we directly link our productivity to our self-worth.
 Taking some time for yourself to relax and unwind is actually more productive than being ‘too productive’.
 How ironic is that?

 Productivity Guilt is the persistent feeling that we are not doing enough and the constant struggle to manage to relax the mind and body without criticizing our self of being lazy.
-Preventing productivity guilt is possible and below, you can find a few tips to help you do so.
+Preventing productivity guilt is possible and below, you can find a few tips on how to not feel guilty when relaxing.

 - Positive mindset.
 Don’t measure your productivity on each individual thing that you are ‘not doing’, but on what you have done and achieved.

 - Plan and prioritise.
 Creating a strategy ahead of time is key to avoid getting overwhelmed and obsessing over every individual task.
 Writing down a to-do list the night before or first thing in the morning can help you visualise and prioritise.
 Don’t forget to plan some time where you do something for yourself and completely switch off.